-TEACH recruits 2 times during the academic school year.
+TEACH generally recruits 2 times during the academic school year.
 Once during Winter Quarter for the following Spring-Fall interns (Summer A or C included) and during Spring Quarter for the following Fall-Spring interns.
 Due to the pandemic, we did not recruit during Winter 2021.
-Our next application cycle is Spring 2019.
+Our next application cycle is ongoing during Spring 2021.

 What is the application process like?

-Applicants will submit an online application and those selected for the next round will interview with current Site Coordinators and E-board members.
+Applicants will submit an online application and those selected for the next round will interview virtually with current Site Coordinators and Board members.
 The interviews will consist of an individual portion as well as a group component.

 What is the time commitment during the 1-year internship?

 The first quarter of the internship consists of taking Public Health/Medicine M160A.
 M160A meets once or twice a week (depending on that quarter's scheduling).
 After successful completion of M160A, interns begin field work.
 At site, their primary responsibility is to create and present health modules.
 In the final quarter, interns continue their work at site and also enroll in M160B, which meets once a week.

 Because interns are required to do fieldwork at site, will I be able to choose which day of the week I go to site?
 Does this change every quarter?

 Interns are asked for their preference during the first quarter, but they are not guaranteed.
-E-board and Dr. Esdin will take these preferences into consideration when assignment site.
-Also, this assignment can change from quarter to quarter depending on program needs and the intern’s availability.
+E-board and Dr. Esdin will take these preferences into consideration when granting site assignments.
+Note that this assignment can change from quarter to quarter depending on program needs and the intern’s availability.

 What happens at site?

-Site coordinators run sites and they will assign module topics for the interns at the beginning of the quarter.
-Aside from presenting health modules to the children, interns mentor and tutor the children and assist in maintaining order at the site.
+Site coordinators run sites and they will assign module topics to interns at the beginning of the quarter.
+Aside from presenting health modules to the children, interns mentor and tutor the children and assist with site management.

 I’ve completed my 1-year commitment as an intern.
 Now what?